okx/okexchain-docs/building-modules/wasm-module/cosmwasmjs.md

 ## Example
 We provide a Webpack [demo](https://github.com/okx/comswasmjs-client) example.
 You can follow this example to interact with OKC through your browser and Keplr wallet using CosmWasmJS and Webpack.
+And we also provide another [demo](https://github.com/okx/comswasmjs-demo) example.
+You can create evm compatible address with oks.js.